canha42/pinterest-pin-it/readme.txt

 == Changelog ==

-= 1.1 =
+= 1.1.0 =
-* Unreased yet
+* Released 2013-1-10
 * Feature: New engine running - no longer JavaScript / JQuery will be needed to show the pin-it button.
 * Feature: Annoying "Image is thought to be 1024 pixels" message removed
-* Feature: Plugin translation (currently available : French.
-Soon : Brazilian Portuguese.
+* Feature: Plugin translation (currently available : Brazilian Portuguese.
 Please help translating this plugin!)
-* Feature: Opt-out single pages
+* Feature: Opt-out option on single post and pages
 * Feature: Select what classes of images won't have a button
 * Feature: Show button only on images with class="pinthis"
 * Feature: Uninstalls properly, removing options and cleaning stuff after removal
+* Bugfix: CSS exported to a separate file (not anymore showing in the <head>)
 * Bugfix: Now works with `short_open_tag` disabled
 * Bugfix: Now option fields are sanitized
 * Bugfix: Exclude- and opt-in- classes now correctly detected
 * Bugfix: Button won't show on non-WP-inserted images (i.e. other social media icons, "buy this" buttons, etc.) anymore
 * Bugfix: Post title / descriptions with ? and & would break Pinterests' description
 * Bugfix: <?php is now being used instead of <?
-* Bugfix: Now working with Lazy Load plugin.
+* Bugfix: Now working with Lazy Load plugin
+* Bugfix: On image hover wouldn't change the button's opacity in some cases
+* Bugfix: HTML code in "Exclude classes" causing crashes
+* Bugfix: My coffee machine was broken

 = 1.0.1 =